GlaIZier/mac-environment/README.md

 This playbook has two inidempotent steps:
 1. .zshrc can be replaced by the dotfiles task and then by the .oh-my-zsh role if you run the whole playbook repeatedly.
 This is done to make this playbook work with with an arbitrary number of included tasks.
 2. The sdkman role changes candidates every time (maybe because the version is not specified?)

+## More information
+More information can be found in readmes for every role

 ## Inspired by [mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook)